Uruguay beats Brazil 4-2 on penalties after scoreless draw, advances to Copa America semifinals

 Uruguay led 3-1 after three rounds of the shootout when goalkeeper Sergio Rochet stopped Éder Militão and Douglas Luiz hit the post.
 Alisson Becker saved José María Giménez's shot in the fourth round to keep Brazil alive, but Ugarte banged home the clincher.

+“If you ask me if I’m happy that we only created three goal-scoring opportunities, then no,” Bielsa said.
+“But our opponent only had two goal-scoring opportunities.
+We had to work hard to create our opportunities ... but that was satisfactory to us.”

-After the third penalty shootout in four Copa America quarterfinal matches, Uruguay advanced to face Colombia in the semifinals on Wednesday night in Charlotte.
+After the third penalty shootout in four Copa America quarterfinal matches, Uruguay advanced to face Colombia in the semifinals on Wednesday night in Charlotte, North Carolina.
 Colombia routed Panama 5-0 earlier Saturday, extending its unbeaten streak to 27 consecutive matches.

+“We believe we're in good shape to play against any opponent,” Bielsa said.

 Defending champion Argentina faces Canada in the other semifinal Tuesday in East Rutherford, New Jersey.
 The final is July 14 in Miami Gardens.